 Blue Flag is not only for beaches and can be found also on marinas and even boats.
 More information about Blue Flag can be found on their official website.

-Are Beaches in Alicante open 24/7?
-Beaches do not fiscally close with fences but during the cleaning times at night you are expected to not be around
+Beaches do not physically close with fences but during the cleaning times at night you are expected to not be around

-I have reduced mobility, can I access the beaches in Alicante?
 Most of the beaches in Alicante are adapted.
-Look at accessible beaches list on Alicante tourism page
+Look at the accessible beaches list on Alicante tourism page